-ORLANDO, Fla. - This Friday is World Oceans Day, and the state of our oceans has a lot of people talking.
+ORLANDO, Fla. - June 18 is World Oceans Day, and the state of our oceans has a lot of people talking.
 About 8 million tons of plastic are dumped into our oceans yearly, according to National Geographic.

 A small but significant contributor to this is the single-use plastic straw, which has been gaining widespread attention.
 If dumped into the ocean, plastic straws pose a threat to sea creatures.
 Movements like The Last Plastic Straw are working to raise awareness about plastic waste.
 Check out some alternatives to the traditional plastic straw here.

 Every person can make a difference in reducing human impact on the environment.
 Here are some small actions you can make this World Oceans Day to protect our bodies of water:

 - Reduce your plastic consumption.
 Investing in your own reusable stainless steel or glass straw can make a big difference in maintaining a sustainable environment.
 Bringing your own canvas bags to the grocery store and using reusable water bottles are also good ways to reduce your use of plastic.
 These small changes can save the lives of marine animals.